thiagomajesk/genesis/README.md

 # Genesis

-Genesis is an ECS (Entity Component System) library for Elixir focused on easy of use and ergonomics.
+Genesis is an ECS (Entity Component System) library for Elixir focused on ease of use and ergonomics.
 This library is heavily inspired by the architecture used in the game [Caves of Qud](https://www.cavesofqud.com/) and [ADOM (Ancient Domains of Mystery)](https://www.adom.de/).

 > [!TIP]
 > If you don't yet know what an Entity Component System is, the [ECS FAQ repository](https://github.com/SanderMertens/ecs-faq) from the creator of [Flecs](https://www.flecs.dev/) (a very popular ECS library) is a very good resource to get a good overview.

-In the case of Genesis, the ECS terminology is used quite loosely as we don't make any assumptions about your game loop looks like.
-Genesis was created to take advantage Elixir strenghts to create an event-driven architecture that is very usefull for building turn-based games.
-In fact, the whole idea for this library is based on these talks from Thomas Biskup and Briand Bucklew:
+In the case of Genesis, the ECS terminology is used quite loosely as we don't make any assumptions about what your game loop looks like.
+Genesis was created to take advantage of Elixir strengths to create an event-driven architecture that is very useful for building certain types of games.
+In fact, the whole idea for this library is based on the following talks from Thomas Biskup and Brian Bucklew:

 - [AI in Qud and Sproggiwood](https://www.youtube.com/watch?v=4uxN5GqXcaA)
 - [Data-Driven Engines of Qud and Sproggiwood](https://www.youtube.com/watch?v=U03XXzcThGU)